-Revenue could derive from promotion of local, sympathetic businesses seeking to promote services and products through signage at the church.
+The site has very limited open floor space for alternative use but could be considered as a venue for Champing.
+Additional revenue could derive from promotion of local, sympathetic businesses seeking to promote services and products through signage at the church.

-The Community may need to give consideration to increasing voluntary support to the church in terms of looking after the building, keyholding and fundraising, and to review some of the options detailed in this summary towards the shortfall against annualised maintenance costs, addressing the risk of necessary repairs wanting for funds in future seasons.
+The Community may need to give consideration to the sustainability of the current keyholding, cleaning and grounds maintenance arrangements, and to review some of the options detailed in this summary towards the shortfall against annualised maintenance costs, addressing the risk of necessary repairs wanting for funds in future seasons.